QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning

-\textbf{Efficiency comparison and effects of different component.} In Table \ref{tab:component_comp}, we present a comparison of efficiency between our method and the post-training quantization approach on the LSUN-Bedrooms dataset.
-Our approach, while utilizing the same quantity of calibration data as the PTQ method, is more time-efficient and incurs only a 20\% increase in memory usage.
-We also show how each proposed component improves the generation performance.
-The results indicate that sequentially finetuning time embedding layers followed by attention-related layers leads to consistent improvements in model performance.
+\textbf{Efficiency comparison with PTQ methods and the impact of individual components.} \cref{tab:component_comp} compares the efficiency and performance against the post-training quantization (PTQ) approach on the LSUN-Bedrooms dataset.
+Although our method uses the same amount of calibration data as the PTQ approach, it achieves better time efficiency with only a 20\% increase in GPU memory usage.
+We also illustrate the contribution of each component to generation performance.
+The results indicate that sequentially finetuning the time embedding layers, followed by attention-related layers, yields consistent performance improvements.

-Table \ref{tab:task_loss} presents the comparison of with and without the use of task loss $\mathcal{L}_{d}$.
-The results show that using the difference between the outputs of the quantized model and the full-precision counterpart for supervision is essential for performance improvement, enhancing the FID by 2.58 and 5.21 for $\text{SLA}_\text{TE}$ and $\text{SLA}_\text{A}$, respectively.
-However, when the learning process is only supervised by the task loss, the performance degrades by 7.13 FID and 9.39 sFID for $\text{SLA}_\text{TE}$, indicating that the task loss alone is insufficient.
+\cref{tab:task_loss} presents a comparison of performance with and without the global loss $\mathcal{L}_{\text{G}}$.
+The results indicate that supervising the quantized model using the output difference from the full-precision counterpart is essential for performance improvement, enhancing the FID by 2.58 and 5.21 for TLA and CMA, respectively.
+However, when the learning process is only supervised by the global loss, we find that the performance degrades by 7.13 FID and 9.39 sFID for TLA, suggesting that the global loss alone is insufficient for optimal performance.

-\textbf{Time step sampling frequency analysis.} While time steps are sampled uniformly, will the performance consistently improve when we sample more frequently?
-Table \ref{tab:timestep_num} illustrates the trade-off between the increased number of sampled time steps ('T-Num') and generation performance.
-Metrics are calculated using 10,000 samples generated from LDM-4 on LSUN-Bedrooms.
-The results show that the though performance improves consistently, the amount of growth gradually decreases.
-Starting from 5 time steps, using 15 more time steps leads to 25.22 sFID improvement.
-But using another 30 time steps (from 20 to 50) only leads to 2.92 sFID improvement.
-Given the linearly increasing time cost associated with using more time steps, we opt for only 20 out of 200 time steps to enhance quantization efficiency.